SteffenBrinckmann/pythonEBSD/README.md

   - verified with the OIM software and mTex
   - heavily tested for cubic
   - some educational plotting
+  - examples and lots of docummentation via Doxygen
+  - doctest verifies functionality

 EBSD-Inverse Pole Figure (IPF) of polycrystalline Copper